orestes/blog.orestes.io/readme.markdown

 # License
 See [LICENSE](https://github.com/orestes/blog.orestes.io/blob/master/LICENSE)

-All the content inside the "assets", "media" and "_posts" is under private copyright and cannot be used without written permission.
+All the content inside the "media" and "_posts" directories is under private copyright and cannot be used without written permission.